mitchellh/nixos-config/README.md

 $ export NIXNAME=vm-aarch64
 ```

+**Other Hypervisors:** If you are using Parallels, use `vm-aarch64-prl`.
+If you are using UTM, use `vm-aarch64-utm`.
+Note that the environments aren't
+_exactly_ equivalent between hypervisors but they're very close and they
+all work.

 Perform the initial bootstrap.
 This will install NixOS on the VM disk image
 but will not setup any other configurations yet.
 This prepares the VM for
 any NixOS customization: